dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 <a name="intl_text"></a>
 ### International Text
- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] includes built-in processing for all Microsoft .NET Framework supported writing systems.
+ WPF includes built-in processing for all Microsoft .NET Framework supported writing systems.

  The following scripts are currently supported: